A DITA map is basically a sequence of possibly nested

 file.

-nested inside a chapter
+selecting a topicref nested inside a chapter

 then clicking Promote will un-nest this topicref

-and automatically convert it to a chapter
+and automatically convert it to a chapter.

-and click frontmatter
+appendix and click

-and use
+Del) to delete it.frontmatter/booklist and use

-pointing to an introductory topic
+to add a topicref pointing to an introductory topic

-after the toc
+after the toc element.